 What you can do…

-- Email the college/university president, the dean of students, academic deans, and other school administrators about National Cyber Security Awareness Month and encourage them to integrate messages about “our shared responsibility” in maintaining cybersecurity in their written communications, blogs, and presentations to students, faculty members, and other college/university personnel during October.
-(For more resources, visit http://www.staysafeonline.org/ncsam/about/.)
+- Email other school administrators and student leaders about National Cyber Security Awareness Month.
+Encourage them to integrate messages about “Our Shared Responsibility” in maintaining cybersecurity in their written communications and presentations to campus audiences during October.
+For more information: http://staysafeonline.org/ncsam/about.

-- Schedule a meeting with your director of security or chief of your campus police department to discuss ways you can partner on strengthening the cybersecurity of your campus.
+- Schedule a meeting with security personnel or campus police to discuss ways you can partner on strengthening cybersecurity on campus.
 Include cybersecurity as an agenda item in an upcoming staff or faculty meeting.

-- Ask the board of trustees to pass a formal proclamation in support of National Cyber Security Awareness Month, observed nationwide in October 2012.
+- Ask the board of trustees to pass a formal proclamation in support of National Cyber Security Awareness Month, observed nationwide October 2013.

-- Hold a campus poster/video contest in which students create public service announcements and other outreach materials to educate their peers using the STOP.
+- Hold a campus poster/video contest in which students create public service announcements to educate their peers using STOP.
 THINK.
-CONNECT. or “Shared Responsibility” themes.
+CONNECT., the national cybersecurity awareness campaign.
+Display the posters around your classroom and in school hallways.
+Share past STOP.
+THINK.
+CONNECT. videos as examples.